reTHINK-project/testbeds/nodes/PT-node/Readme.md

 ## Setup

-With docker-compose we only need run on commando to build/pull all services contained in the docker-compose.yml
+With docker-compose, you only need to run one command to build/pull all services contained in the docker-compose.yml

 ```shell
 # up -> build and start all the images;